barathRC/SQOOP/README.md

 --hive-overwrite will overwrite the existing table. used in ELT activity.

+SQQOP export will have export-dir as the HDFS path

+SQOOP export will not guarantee ATOMICITY.
+100 INSERT or UPDATE statements will do a commit.
+So while in the 100 inserts u may see partial data.

+SQOOP export will export with multiple threads.

+SQQOP export with and --update key parameter will generate  UPDATE SET with WHERE clause filter and update the record in the destination relational table.

 ETL, ELT, Data transformation processing, HDFS as Data Lake, Data Analysis, Reporting, Business Insights